David Garber – Founder, Artistic Director, Executive Director, Conductor

 Debbie is the personal assistant to a local artist and private voice coach at Silver Studios.
 She joined Edmonton Metropolitan Chorus in 2021, and is thrilled to be stepping into the role of Soprano Vocal Coach, where she is confident she will get every bit as much out of it as she can give.

 Mireille has a Master of Music in Vocal Performance from the University of British Columbia.
 She was Music Faculty at the University of Alberta’s Campus Saint-Jean from 1999 to 2012 and was on staff at Concordia University of Edmonton from 2006 to 2016 as a voice instructor, Manager and Program Coordinator of Concordia’s School of Music.
-Mireille was a member of Edmonton’s professional choir, Pro Coro Canada for many years and from 2016 to 2019, was their Executive Director.
-In June of 2018, she was elected to the Edmonton Arts Council and since August 2020, is the General Manager of CRIPSiE (Collaborative Radically Integrated Performers Society in Edmonton).
+Mireille was a member of Edmonton’s professional choir Pro Coro Canada for many years and from 2016 to 2019, their Executive Director.
+In June of 2018, she was elected to the Edmonton Arts Council.
+Mireille continues to act as a consultant for not-for-profit organizations.

 Graham Fast, Bass Vocal Coach